β—† TenderMetric Intelligence Team Β· Last Reviewed: May 2026 Β· Sources: TED Europa Β· EU Publications Office

 Training and Education CPV Codes

-• Create an account on TED and access the "My TED" section
+• Create an account on TED and access the "My TED" section.
+Use Expert Search to combine multiple CPV codes with OR operators.

 Most Active Codes by Volume and Codes to Watch in 2026